webforj/webforj-docs/docs/routing/route-navigation.md

 ## Generating locations for views

 The router can generate the location for views based on the route pattern defined in the view.
 You can also provide additional parameters for dynamic and required segments in the URL.
+This can be useful when constructing links or sharing direct access points to specific views in the app.

 Here’s how to generate a `Location` based on a view class and route parameters: